 The first Latvian political organizations

-The formation of Latvians as a nation took place under various conditions and over a long period of time.
-It was influenced by administrative and economic reforms in the territory of Latvia, and one of such developments was the formation of new public and political organizations.
-The creation of the Latvian nation, as elsewhere in Central and Eastern Europe, was the result of a national movement initiated by educated Latvians.
-Educated Latvians and their offspring joined these organizations.
+The formation of the Latvian nation took place under diverse conditions and over a long period of time.
+It was influenced by administrative and economic reforms in the territory of Latvia, and one of these developments was the formation of new social and political organizations.
+The formation of the Latvian nation, similarly to other places in Central and Eastern Europe, was the result of a national movement initiated by educated Latvians.
+Educated Latvians and their descendants joined these organizations.

-The frontier in the life of Latvian society was the 1905 revolution.
-Initially driven by external circumstances, the revolution gained widespread support among Latvians.
-The course of the revolution, the formulation of Latvian interests, and the brutal repression of unrest facilitated political discussions and the formation of various political directions in Latvian society.
-After the revolution, illusions about the political regime of tsarist Russia and its goals disappeared in Latvian society.
-Immediately after the revolution, various organizations began to form en masse, starting with Latvian choirs and ending with political parties.
+The turning point in the life of Latvian society was the revolution of 1905.
+Initially promoted by external circumstances, the revolution gained widespread support among Latvians.
+The course of the revolution, the formulation of Latvian interests, and the brutal suppression of the riots promoted political discussions and the formation of various political trends in Latvian society.
+After the revolution, part of Latvian society lost its illusions about the political regime of Tsarist Russia and its goals.
+It was after the revolution that a wide variety of organizations began to form en masse, starting with Latvian choirs and ending with political parties.

-In turn, the first Latvian organization whose activities corresponded to the definition of a political party was the Union of Latvian Social Democrats, led by Miķelis Valters and Ernest Rolavas, which was founded on July 22, 1903.
-This party, rooted in the ideas of socialism, is better known for expressing the idea of Latvia's sovereignty.
-Until the First World War, the two most important clusters were socialists and civic parties.
-Among the socialists, the most influential was the Latvian Social Democratic Workers' Party (LSDSP), founded in 1904, where around 1912 the wings of big and small were clearly marked.
-Along with the LSDSP, there were also markedly left-wing Russian and Jewish socialist parties in Latvia.
+In turn, the first Latvian organization whose activities met the definition of a political party was the Latvian Social Democratic Union led by Miķelis Valters and Ernests Rolavs, founded on 22.07.1903.
+This party, rooted in socialist ideas, is more widely known for expressing the idea of Latvian sovereignty.
+Until the First World War, the two most significant groups were socialists and civic parties.
+The most influential among the socialists was the Latvian Social Democratic Workers' Party (LSDSP), founded in 1904, in which the Bolshevik and Minority wings clearly emerged around 1912.
+Alongside the LSDSP, there were also distinctly left-oriented Russian and Jewish socialist parties in the territory of Latvia.

 More information sources